juhussin/NFTOOLS/README.md

  file.ped : the 6 first columns of ped files are mandatory (see http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#ped), all delimited by tab characters.
 If generated with PLINK, use the --tab option in PLINK.

 Options :
  -o outfile : name for output file.
-If not specified, default value is <file>\_recomb.ped
+If not specified, default value is file\_recomb.ped

 Module Recomb :
 -------------
 This module produces reports on recombination events, errors and informative markers for each family in the dataset.
- usage : java -cp NucFamTools.jar Recomb file.ped file.map [-o outfile -x -k N -err value(Kb) -valerr file.err]
+ usage : java -cp NucFamTools.jar Recomb file.ped file.map [-o outfile_pre -x -k N -err value(Kb) -valerr file.err]

 Mandatory arguments (2):
  file.ped : an input file created by PlinkToRecomb module
  file.map : a map file (see http://pngu.mgh.harvard.edu/~purcell/plink/data.shtml#map)

 Options :
- -o outfile : name for output file.
-If not specified, default value is <file.ped>\_
+ -o outfile_pre : prefix in name for output file.
+If not specified, default value is file.ped\_
  -x : to perform the analysis on the X chromosome.
  -k N : minimum number of informative markers allowed between recombination events.
 Below this number, double recombinants are ignored.
 Report files are generated for 0 to N. Default value is 2.
 For stringent analysis of crossovers, a value of 5 is suggested.
  -err value : single markers causing a double recombinant are considered genotyping error, <value> is the max distance separating them from the nearest informative markers.
 Default value is to call as genotyping error all single markers causing a double recombinant.